-- Use a wrist strap to ground yourself and protect components from electrostatic discharge (ESD) when working inside the indicator enclosure. - Procedures requiring work inside the indicator must be performed by qualified service personnel only. - In the 1280 wall and universal enclosures, the supply cord serves as the power disconnect.
+- Use a wrist strap for grounding to protect components from electrostatic discharge (ESD) when working inside the indicator enclosure. - Procedures requiring work inside the indicator must be performed by qualified service personnel only. - In the 1280 wall and universal enclosures, the supply cord serves as the power disconnect.
 The power receptacle to the indicator must be easily accessible for these models.